jss2a98aj/Starbound-Patch-Project/README.md

 This includes fixes for unobtainable items because so many people use commands or mods to get ahold of them.

 # Permissions
-All included material within this repository is intended for use with Starbound in the form of a mod.
+All included materials within this repository are intended for use with Starbound in the form of a mod.
-Anyone may use included material in their own mods for Starbound if the content of their mod cannot function as intended without it.
+That said, anyone may use included materials in their own mods for Starbound.
-Use outside of Starbound mods is prohibited.
+Use of included material in things other than Starbound mods is prohibited.
-Chucklefish LTD is granted the right to use included materials without restrictions.
+Chucklefish LTD is granted the right to use included materials without restriction.